 Can I store the Egg Bites?

 Absolutely!
 Storing them is a perfect alternative to enjoy them the next day.
 Prior to placing them in the fridge, make sure they are completely cooled.
-Then, transfer them to an airtight container and store in the fridge.
+Then, transfer them to an airtight container and store them in the fridge.
 They can be stored for up to 3 days.

 To reheat them, transfer the eggs to a microwave-safe plate, and microwave for about 30 seconds, or until completely warm.